carlosproca/gene-expr-norm-paper/README.md

 1. Install/Update R and Bioconductor.
 Results were obtained with R version 3.2.0 and Bioconductor version 3.1.

-2. Install required libraries: plotrix and RColorBrewer (R), genefilter and limma (Bioconductor).
+2. Install/Update required libraries: plotrix and RColorBrewer (R), genefilter and limma (Bioconductor).

 3. Download the files in this repository into a local directory (or fork/clone this repository).